-For the 2022 meeting, the Program Committee will consider paper and panel proposals on all topics in military history.
-Submissions of pre-organized panels and roundtables are strongly encouraged and will receive preference in the selection process.
-Panel and paper proposals will clearly explain their topics and questions in ways that the broad membership of SMH can understand.
+For the 2023 meeting, the Program Committee will consider paper and panel proposals on all aspects of military history.
+Submissions of pre-organized panels and roundtables are strongly encouraged and will be given preference in the selection process.
+Panel and paper proposals will clearly explain their topics and questions in ways that will be understandable to the broad membership of the SMH, not only to those interested in the specific topics in question.
 Additionally, the SMH encourages the representation of the full diversity of its membership and especially values panel and roundtable proposals that reflect the organization’s diversity of institutional affiliations, various career paths and ranks, gender, race, and ethnicity.

-- Individual paper proposals are also welcome and must include a paper title, 300- word abstract of the paper, and one-page vita with email address.
-If accepted, individual papers will be assigned by the program committee to an appropriate panel with a chair and commentator.
+Individual paper proposals are also welcome and must include a 300-word abstract of the paper, and a one-page vita with contact information and email address.
+If accepted, individual papers will be assigned by the program committee to an appropriate panel with a chair/commentator.

 Proposals will be judged according to the following criteria:

-- Proposal explains the topic, research questions, methodologies, and historiographic significance to specialists and non-specialists alike.
-(10 points)
+- Proposal explains the topic, research questions, methodologies, and historiographic significance in ways that specialists and non-specialists alike can understand (10 points)

 - Proposal presents new findings or revisions of long-held interpretations.
 (10 points)